zowe/zowe-install-packaging/containers/kubernetes/samples/network-policy/README.md

 For example, if you choose [Calico](https://kubernetes.io/docs/tasks/administer-cluster/network-policy-provider/calico-network-policy/), follow these steps of [Quickstart for Calico on Kubernetes](https://docs.projectcalico.org/latest/getting-started/kubernetes/).

-Minikube offers a built-in Calico implementation, this is a quick way to checkout Calico features.
+Minikube offers a built-in Calico implementation, this is a quick way to checkout Calico network policy features.

 ```
 minikube start --network-plugin=cni --cni=calico